keinwindsteinhilben/website/site/content/information/_index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+values:
+  - heading: "Shade-grown coffee"
+    text: >
+      Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
+The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
+    imageUrl: "/img/about-shade-grown.jpg"
 ---